xapian/xapian-gsoc-proposal/proposal.rst

 Yes this project will be my main focus during the program.
 However, due to Covid19 situation, there is a nation wide lockdown in India.
 Because of which, my exams will be postponed.
 The dates are uncertain but it will probably be held during 15-31st May.
-Whenever this happens, I might have to give little more time to exams some days but I will compensate in weeks prior to and after that.
+Whenever this happens, I might have to give little more time to exams for some days but I will compensate in weeks prior to it and after that.

 Otherwise, This project will be my main focus in rest of the time period.